2019-02-25 at 3:06 pm #6839

 While our individual thoughts may be true or false, manifest or unmanifest, the language in which these thoughts are created is eternal, unchanging, and universal.
 And the elements of this language is not impersonal ideas but different eternal, universal, and unchanging forms.
 Jung recognized this quite well in treating the psyche as comprised of myths populated by personalities like the hero, the mother, the teacher, etc. So, ultimately, even the study of language must lead us to the understanding of these eternal, unchanging, and universal personalities.

-- This reply was modified 1 year, 1 month ago by admin.
+- This reply was modified 1 year, 4 months ago by Ashish Dalela.
 Reason: grammar